THREATINT/cdn77-helpers/README.md

 We currently provide two scripts
 - `cdn77-purge-all` allows you to instantly remove all cached content from the CDN for a given site.

-- `cdn77-prefetch-all` populates the CDN cache for a given site using the information from its sitemap.txt, so that content is already available on all machines in all datacenters when clients start sending requests to the CDN.
+- `cdn77-prefetch-all` populates the CDN cache for a given site using the information from its sitemap.txt, so that content is already available on all machines in all data centres when clients start sending requests to the CDN.

 ## Running